wavemaker/docs/learn/on-premise/upgrade/upgrade-with-non-root-execution.md

 :::note
- Make sure for Patch case the  <bold>non-root-execution-user-name</bold> is same as previously executed platform user, by default it is wavemaker if no custom user is selected , if selected make sure to use that custom user for non-root execution.
+ Make sure for Patch case the **non-root-execution-user-name** is same as previously executed platform user, by default it is WaveMaker if no custom user is selected , if selected make sure to use that custom user for non-root execution.
 :::

 #### Platform Instance